How Does Your 401(k) Compare?

-Many plan sponsors want to know how their 401k plan stacks up to the typical or average plan.
-This is often the first question asked when attempting to determine whether an effort should be made to upgrade the features and benefits of the plan.
+Many plan sponsors and financial advisors want to know how their 401(k) plan stacks up to the typical or average plan.
+This is often the first question asked when attempting to determine whether an effort should be made to upgrade the features and benefits of a plan.

-To help you answer this question, we have identified some of the common performance characteristics and features offered by many 401k plans and compiled the statistics below from a variety of sources* that will allow you to benchmark your plan.
+To help you answer this question, we have identified some of the common performance characteristics and features offered by many 401(k) plans and compiled the statistics below from a variety of sources* that will allow you to benchmark your plan as of 2017.

-Forty-seven point two (47.2) percent of plans have an automatic enrollment feature.
+Sixty-seven (67) percent of plans have an automatic enrollment feature.
 More than half of plans with auto-enrollment use a default rate of more than 3%, which is up from 40.4% of plans in 2014.
 Sixty four (64) percent of plans with automatic enrollment automatically increase default deferral rates over time.
-The most common default investment option is a target-date fund, present in 72% of plans.
+The most common default investment option is a target-date fund, present in 75.6% of plans.

-Catch-up contributions for participants aged 50 and older are permitted in 98.6% of plans.
-Forty-two point seven (42.7) percent of these plans offer a match on the catch-up contributions.
+Catch-up contributions for participants aged 50 and older are permitted in 95.2% of plans.
+Forty-five point six (45.6) percent of these plans offer a match on the catch-up contributions.

-Only 18.2% of plans allow company stock as an investment option for both participant and company contributions.
-Three (3.0) percent of plans allow company stock as an investment option for company contributions only.
+Only 11.1% of plans allow company stock as an investment option for both participant and company contributions.
+Two point four (2.4) percent of plans allow company stock as an investment option for company contributions only.

-In 1998, only 24% of plans allowed employees to begin contributing to their 401k plans immediately upon employment.
-Now, 62% do so.
-Forty-six point two (46.2) percent of companies that provide a matching company contribution provide immediate eligibility to receive the match, while 29.4% require one year of service prior to eligibility to receive it.
+In 1998, only 24% of plans allowed employees to begin contributing to their 401(k) plans immediately upon employment.
+Now, 66% do so.
+Seventy-four percent (74) of companies that provide a matching company contribution provide immediate eligibility to receive the match, while 20% require one year of service prior to eligibility to receive it.

 Employee Participation Rate

 On average, 87.6% of eligible employees have a balance in the plan.
-Twenty-one point eight (21.8) percent of plan participants are no longer actively employed by the plan-sponsoring company.
+Twenty-two point five (22.5) percent of plan participants are no longer actively employed by the plan-sponsoring company.

-The average company contribution in 401k plans is 2.7% of pay.
+The average company contribution in 401(k) plans is 4.7% of pay.
 Numerous formulas are used to determine company contributions.
-The most common type of fixed match, reported by 40% of employer’s match $.50 per $1.00 up to a specified percentage of pay (commonly 6%).
-Thirty-eight (38.1) percent of all plans match $1.00 per $1.00 up to a specified percentage of pay.
-Forty-three (43) percent of employees said the company match was the primary reason they participate in the plan.
+The most common type of fixed match, reported by 38.9% of employer’s match $.50 per $1.00 up to a specified percentage of pay (commonly 6%).
+Thirty-five point one (35.1) percent of all plans match $1.00 per $1.00 up to a specified percentage of pay.
+Over 40% of employees said the company match was the primary reason they participate in the plan.

 Investment advice is offered by 35% of respondent companies.
-Seventeen point six (17.6) percent of participants used advice when it was offered.
+Twenty three (23) percent of participants used advice when it was offered.

-Sixty-eight point seven (68.7) percent of companies retain an independent investment advisor to assist with fiduciary responsibility.
+Sixty-six point eight (66.8) percent of companies retain an independent investment advisor to assist with fiduciary responsibility.

 Investment Policy Statement

-Loans are permitted in 87.8% of 401k plans.
-Fifty point nine (50.9) percent of plans that allow loans permit only one loan at a time.
+Loans are permitted in 82.8% of 401(k) plans.
+Eighty six (86) percent of plans that allow loans permit only one loan at a time.
 Ninety point one (90.1) percent of plan that allow loans charge some type of loan fee.
-Twenty-one (21) percent of all 401k participants who were eligible for loans had loans outstanding against their accounts.
+Twenty-three (23) percent of all 401(k) participants who were eligible for loans had loans outstanding against their accounts.
 On average the borrowed amount was 20% of their account balance.
 56.7% of plans permit only one loan at a time.

-Fifty-one (51) percent offer a Roth feature and 6% are considering offering it in the next 12 months.
+Seventy (70) percent offer a Roth feature and 6% are considering offering it in the next 12 months.
 The primary reason cited for implementing a Roth was to maintain a competitive plan.
-When offered the opportunity, 19.5% of participants made Roth contributions.
+When offered the opportunity, 23% of participants made Roth contributions.

 Roth Conversion Option

-Sixteen (16) percent of plan sponsors offer in-plan Roth conversions.
-When asked why in-plan Roth conversion has not been introduced to date, the leading reason was “not enough interest” at 47%.
+Thirty six (36) percent of plan sponsors offer in-plan Roth conversions.
+When asked why in-plan Roth conversion has not been introduced to date, the leading reason was “not enough interest.”

 Self-directed Brokerage Accounts

 Self-directed brokerage accounts are offered in 35% of plans.

 Safe Harbor Plan Design